 What to Expect and How to Prepare for the Appointment

-In order to prepare for your appointment we encourage students to think about the following questions in advance of your meeting.
+To prepare for your appointment we encourage students to think about the following questions in advance of your meeting.
 During the Intake appointment, the student will meet with a Disability Consultant to discuss a range of topics including:

 - What brings them to the service?